 A Horse & Hound Podcast Advertising Series with Champion

-This is the first in a six-part podcast series, produced in partnership with Champion.
+This is the second in a six-part podcast series, produced in partnership with Champion.
 You can listen online here or via your favourite podcast app.

 If you’ve never listened to a podcast before, then don’t worry as our guide will take you step-by-step through this

-What’s in The Champion Safety Series podcast: episode one
+What’s in The Champion Safety Series podcast: episode two

-Listen now to episode one of the The Champion Safety Series podcast for Sarah’s full story, plus insight from Champion production engineer Ben Hanna on helmet design, testing and standards.
+You can also listen now to episode one of the The Champion Safety Series podcast for riding hat advocate Sarah Washington’s story about suffering a traumatic brain injury as a result of a fall, plus insight from Champion production engineer Ben Hanna on helmet design, testing and standards.